Homeland Security Group

-Homeland Security Group is an executive directorate of the UK government Home Office, created in 2007, responsible for leading the work on counter-terrorism in the UK, working closely with the police and security services.
-The office reports to the Home Secretary, and to the Minister of State for Security and Counter-Terrorism.
+Homeland Security Group (previously named Office for Security and Counter Terrorism) is an executive directorate of the UK government Home Office, created in 2007, responsible for leading the work on counterterrorism in the UK, working closely with the police and security services.
+The office reports to the Home Secretary, and to the Minister of State for Security.
 Its current Director General is Chloe Squires, who is the senior government official responsible for counter-terrorist and organised crime strategy.

 Responsibilities

-According to its website, the current responsibilities of the OSCT are:
+According to its website, the current responsibilities of the Homeland Security Group (HSG) are: